algolia/algoliasearch-zendesk/docs/documentation.md

 The `analytics` parameter enables searches capturing, for reports about popular queries, searches without results, and more.
 It defaults to `true`.

 The `clickAnalytics` parameter enables click capturing in search results, for reports about the click rate and average position of clicks for specific queries.
-It defaults to `false`, as this feature is only accessible on our Enterprise plan.
+It defaults to `false`.

 With `clickAnalytics` enabled, you can use `algoliasearchZendeskHC.trackConversion()` on an article page to capture a “conversion” if your articles include Calls To Action.